Anti-co-governance campaigner Julian Batchelor has lost his defamation case against TVNZ and a researcher.

 "On any measure, the answer must be yes," Judge Clark wrote of if Batchelor used racist language, calling the comments "sustained, made over a significant period of time, deliberately targeting Māori" and "in many instances highly pejorative and offensive".

-The 2023 story also included Batchelor's position that he denied he was racist, incited hate, or spreading misinformation.
+The 2023 1News story also included Batchelor's position that he denied he was racist, incited hate, or spread misinformation.

-Batchelor, who founded the "Stop Co-governance" movement, held 82 public meetings across New Zealand in 2023 and distributed hundreds of thousands of pamphlets.
+Batchelor, who led the "Stop Co-governance" movement, held 82 public meetings across New Zealand in 2023 and distributed hundreds of thousands of pamphlets.

 During the hearing it emerged a third party Jim Grenon — who is also a director of media company NZME — had been helping to fund Batchelor's legal costs.